Spurious Valleys in Two-layer Neural Network Optimization Landscapes: Finite intrinsic dimension and absence of spurious valleys

-This result is in line with previous works that considered the landscape of empirical risk minimization for half-rectified deep networks \citep{soudry2016no,xie2016diverse,livni2014computational,nguyen2017loss}.
-However, its proof illustrates the danger of studying empirical risk minimization landscapes in over-parametrized regimes, since it bypasses all the geometric and algebraic properties needed in the population risk setting - which may be more relevant to understand the generalization properties of the model.
+This results was already shown in \citep{livni2014computational}.
+The only difference with our result is that we allow for rank degeneracy in the matrix $\sigma\parr*{\bW \parq*{\bx_1 |\cdots|\bx_N}}$.
+However, its proof illustrates the danger of studying empirical risk minimization landscapes in over-parametrised regimes, since it bypasses all the geometric and algebraic properties needed in the population risk setting - which may be more relevant to understand the generalization properties of the model.

+Other works considered the landscape of empirical risk minimization for deep networks.
+For ReLu-like activations, multi-layer networks and square losses, \citep{soudry2016no} showed that (almost surely) there exists no differentiable spurious minima if one of the layer weights $\bW_i \in \R^{p_i\times p_{i-1}}$ satisfy $p_ip_{i-1}\geq N$. \citep{nguyen2017loss} showed that no spurious minima occur for multi-layer NNs for a class of losses and activations, if one of the layers inner width exceeds the number of data points and the critical points verify certain non-degeneracy conditions.